 3. Uninsured motorist coverage.

 5. Medical payments coverage.

 7. Collision coverage.

 L. For the purposes of this section, fail to renew or nonrenewal does not include the issuance and delivery of a new policy within the same insurer or an insurer under the same ownership or management as the original insurer as provided in this subsection.
 An insurer may transfer any of its policies to an affiliated insurer.
-No insurer shall transfer policyholders because of their location of residence, age, race, color, religion, sex, national origin or ancestry.
-Transfers by an insurer pursuant to this subsection shall not be construed to permit a new unrestricted sixty-day period for cancellation or nonrenewal.
+An insurer may not transfer policyholders because of their location of residence, age, race, color, religion, sex, national origin or ancestry.
+A transfer by an insurer pursuant to this subsection does not allow the insurer to apply a new unrestricted sixty-day period for cancellation or nonrenewal.

-M. Except as provided in this subsection, an insurer shall not refuse to renew a policy until after August 31, 1998, based on an insured's failure to maintain membership in a bona fide association, until both the insurer and bona fide association have complied with this subsection and shall not refuse to renew any coverage continuously in effect before September 1, 1998, subject to all the following:
+M. Except as provided in this subsection, an insurer shall not refuse to renew a policy, based on an insured's failure to maintain membership in a bona fide association, until both the insurer and bona fide association have complied with this subsection and shall not refuse to renew any coverage continuously in effect before September 1, 1998, subject to all the following: